Kanzenshuu launched 01 April 2012 as a combination of two prior Dragon Ball fansites: Daizenshuu EX (founded 1998) and Kanzentai (founded 2005).

 Mike lives in New Jersey with his wife and cats.
 The name “VegettoEX” came from wanting to choose the strongest character as a representation in crummy AOL chat rooms, combined with some extra letters to at least differentiate the name from the gazillion other terrible screen names — the “EX” came from a then-current-obsession with Street Fighter EX, which Mike defends to this day as an excellent game.

 After being turned on to Dragon Ball Z via TV by a childhood friend in mid-1997, Heath quickly ran to his family’s Windows 95 PC with dial-up internet and absorbed as much information about the series as possible (and there really wasn’t much available at the time).
 Over the next few years he bookmarked every fansite you could find, including Planet Namek, Vegeta Insane, Greg Werner’s Ultimate DBZ Information Site, and of course VegettoEX’s Home Page.

-Heath is better known online by the handle, “Hujio”, a name he made up too long ago to even remember what it’s based on.
+Heath is better known online by his handle, “Hujio”, a name he made up too long ago to even remember what it is actually based on.
 But hey, it starts with an “H”.
 He currently resides in Nebraska with his wife and children, all of whom do a great job of pulling him away from doing website work.

 SaiyaJedi (Julian Grybowski)

 Julian’s fandom began in earnest with reruns of the first two “seasons” of FUNimation’s early Dragon Ball Z dub in syndication, but he quickly moved on to bigger and better things.
 Wanting to know what happened next, and being annoyed at the incredibly obvious censorship, he eventually turned to the Internet.
 Once there, he cut his teeth on sites like Chris Psaros’s DBZ Uncensored, Greg Werner’s Ultimate DBZ Information Site, and (of course) Mike’s own Daizenshuu EX.